Misia Hoshizora no Live X: Life Is Going On and On: Background

-On January 3, 2018, Misia announced that, in continuation of the 20th anniversary celebration, she will embark on a hall tour as part of the Hoshizora Live series.
+On January 3, 2018, Misia announced that as part of her ongoing 20th anniversary celebration, she would embark on a hall tour under the Hoshizora Live series.
 On January 10, 2018, she announced the first round of Japanese dates for the tour.
 On January 15, 2017, Misia added an additional date to the first leg of the tour in Japan, at the Hiroshima Bunka Gakuen HBG Hall in Hiroshima.
 On March 29, 2018, Misia announced the tour would begin with a concert in Taipei on June 17, 2018, at the Taipei International Convention Center, marking her first concert in Taiwan in five years.
 On April 23, 2018, five additional dates were added to the second leg of the tour, totaling sixteen shows over a three-month period.
 On May 2, 2018, the third leg of the tour, consisting of 21 shows, was announced to begin on October 10, 2018, at the Festival Hall in Osaka and conclude on February 20, 2019, at NHK Hall in Tokyo.